 - Heat oven to 400°F. Line a baking sheet with parchment paper, a silicone mat or lightly grease the surface with oil or cooking spray.
 On a lightly floured surface, punch down dough, then carefully shape into a batard/torpedo about 12 inches long.
 Transfer to prepared baking sheet.
 Cover with a tea towel and let rise another 20 to 30 minutes until puffy.

-- Use a bread lame or serrated knife to make a few 1/4-inch deep slits in the surface of the loaf.
+- Use bread lame, razor blade or serrated knife to make a few 1/4-inch deep slits in the surface of the loaf.
 Bake loaf 20 to 25 minutes or until golden brown.
 Cool completely on a cooling rack before slicing.

 Notes